RH-Israel-PS-OCP-4-x-Training/RH-PS-OCP4-Training/OpenShift/BasicConcepts.md

 # Lets Learn Basic Concepts

-OpenShift uses Podman on the bastion machine, so we will use podman as-well
+~~OpenShift uses Podman on the bastion machine, so we will use podman as-well~~

-## what is `container`

-The `container` is the smallest compute unit.
-You can view the running containers with ```podman ps```
+> Please Fix @barak

+## Image & Container

-A container is created by a static build called `Image` that holds the binaries:
+A `container` is created by a static build called `Image` that holds the binaries:

 <img width="344" alt="image" src="https://user-images.githubusercontent.com/100561043/167797354-5c04ecd1-f915-4c09-a3c0-0388aacd8bdb.png">

+By using the [Podman](https://podman.io/) utility tool, we can build, run and manage images and containers.

+With podman you can:

+1. Pull Remote Images & Store localy & View
+2. Login to Remote Registries (Images' "store")
+3. Run Containers from images & View all containers
+4. Open a shell into the container
+* And much more
+> Please add examples @barak

+> Please Consider Podman-dedicated chapter @barak

+~~You can view the running containers with $ podman ps~~
+>Please Fix @barak

 On Openshift platform images are saved on a `Registry`: